biodiv/anycluster/README.md

     ``ANYCLUSTER_GEODJANGO_MODEL = "yourapp.your_geodjango_model"``
     ``ANYCLUSTER_COORDINATES_COLUMN = "your_geometric_column"``

+    if you are on Django 1.6 (maybe on 1.5, too) and you are not using SRID=4326 you have to add:

+    ``ANYCLUSTER_COORDINATES_COLUMN_SRID = sridinteger``

+    with sridinteger being your srid (e.g. 3785).
+Otherwise it will fall back to 4326

 - (optional) if you want to add filters to your clustering you have to add those columns as a list